Pluies/blog/content/post/2020-10-02-daemonset-misscheduled.markdown

 author: Florent
 date: 2020-10-02 16:18:01+00:00
 draft: false
-title: "Warning: KubeDaemonSetMisScheduled, what's that about?"
+title: "\"Warning: KubeDaemonSetMisScheduled\"?
+What's that about?"
 type: post
 url: /blog/2020/kube-daemonset-misscheduled/
 ---

-I recently set up the [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/) Helm chart (formerly known as [`prometheus-operator`](https://github.com/helm/charts/tree/master/stable/prometheus-operator)) on our Kubernetes clusters as $dayjob .
+I recently set up the [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/) Helm chart (formerly known as [`prometheus-operator`](https://github.com/helm/charts/tree/master/stable/prometheus-operator)) on our Kubernetes clusters as $dayjob.

 This chart sets up a full monitoring and alerting stack, with Prometheus for metrics collection & retention, Grafana for visualisation, and AlertManager for, well, managing alerts (!).

 The out-of-the-box monitoring is awesome: extremely detailed, with a wealth of built-in metrics & alerts.
-The flip side is that some of the warnings are very twitchy, and may be triggered under normal operations while everything is absolutely fine.
-It's a pretty good tradeoff, if you ask me: better to err on the side of over-alerting and have to tune down some alerts than have your cluster in a bad state and not know about it!
+On the other hand, some of the warnings are very twitchy, and may be triggered under normal operations while everything is absolutely fine.
+It's still a pretty good tradeoff, if you ask me: better to err on the side of over-alerting and have to tune down some alerts than have your cluster in a bad state and not know about it!

 We tuned or silenced some alerts that we understood, but one stumped me: